Amnesty Program for Red UMBC ID

 For those who have ever lost their red card...

-posted almost 6 years ago
+posted over 6 years ago

 So earlier this semester, I misplaced my Red UMBC ID (for the first time in four years) and had to go to Card Services in the UC to get a replacement one just so that I could eat on campus.
 What sucks is that I later found my original one hiding somewhere in my room but I still got charged 30 bucks for a new one!
 So now I basically have a useless Red ID laying around since Card Services can't reprogram my old ID or offer me a refund for the new one.